NoMan – Remote Inspections

 Please refer to the Innovations / Patents and Trademarks section of this Website for further information

-Inspection of confined spaces, involving man-entry, is a hazardous and costly activity involving many man-hours and extended periods of equipment out of service.
+Inspection of confined spaces, involving man-entry, is a hazardous and costly activity.
+One involving many man-hours and extended periods of equipment out of service.

 NoMan is a revolutionary new method for remotely inspecting confined spaces such as cargo oil and water ballast tanks, pressure vessels and other critical components.

-NoMan uses optical and laser systems, introduced remotely into a confined space, that scan the structure and provide detailed integrity information including deformation, coating condition, general and close visual, thickness measurements and pitting surveys… all without human-entry.
+NoMan uses optical and laser systems, introduced remotely into a confined space.
+They scan the structure and provide detailed integrity information including deformation, coating condition, general and close visual, thickness measurements and pitting surveys… all without human-entry.

 How does it work?